nealpointerexception/MorseReader/README.md

 so that morse-reader can tune itself to your morse-ing speed whether you are using and app or a real flashlight.

 After calibration, you are ready to use the program!

+Remember, higher framerate webcams will result in more accuracy

 ## Libs:
 * open-cv for python